 - Proximity to shops, restaurants and services – Some Toronto condos have everything you need as you walk out the elevator…convenience store, dry cleaner, LCBO, pet daycare.
 How important is convenience to you?
 How much are you prepared to pay for that – and how much are you prepared to sacrifice?

 - Condos generally come with amenities – from fully equipped gyms and pools to big-screen theatres, party rooms and even bowling alleys.
 Yes, you’ll pay for these amenities via your condo fees, but if you use them, it may be money well spent.

 - Freedom – owning a house means fewer (if any) issues with neighbours; no small-talk in the elevator; no rules and policies about the colour of your curtains or where you park your bike.

 - Maintenance of your house will not just cost you money when it comes to maintenance, but time as well.
 From shovelling your driveway and mowing your lawn, to figuring out how to get rid of the mice who moved into your basement, there’s no doubt that owning a house will take time – and skill.

-Choosing whether to buy a condo or a house is a huge decision…of course, there is always the townhouse compromise.
+Choosing whether to buy a condo or a house is a big decision…of course, there is always the townhouse compromise.
 Townhouses can legally be condominiums (and thus monthly maintenance fees are paid) or freehold (where you own it outright, just like a house).